laqpay/laqpay/src/api/README.md

 In the auto share mode, the remaining hours after the fee are shared between the destination addresses as a whole, and the change address.
 Amongst the destination addresses, the shared hours are distributed proportionally.

-When using the `auto` `"share"` `mode`, if there are remaining coin hours as change, but no coins are available as change from the wallet (which are needed to retain the coin hours as change), the `share_factor` will switch to `1.0` so that extra coin hours are distributed to the outputs instead of being burned as an additional fee.
+When using the `auto` `"share"` `mode`, if there are remaining LAQH as change, but no coins are available as change from the wallet (which are needed to retain the LAQH as change), the `share_factor` will switch to `1.0` so that extra LAQH are distributed to the outputs instead of being burned as an additional fee.
-For the `manual` mode, if there are leftover coin hours but no coins to make change with, the leftover coin hours will be burned in addition to the required fee.
+For the `manual` mode, if there are leftover LAQH but no coins to make change with, the leftover LAQH will be burned in addition to the required fee.

 All objects in `to` must be unique; a single transaction cannot create multiple outputs with the same `address`, `coins` and `hours`.